sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

   This leads us to an enquiry into the age of the.
 Maha'bha'rata, which was undoubtedly composed long after the Sushruta Sanhita' had been composed and widely known.
 There is a well-known passage in the Maha'bha'rata, which furnishes some clue to the probable date of the composition or recasting the great epic.

-  THE AGE OF THE MAHA'BHA'RAT [WAR](# "Reproduced verbatim from the booklet, entitled the Age of the Maha- bharat War, by Mr. N. Jagannadha Rao, Vakil of Narasaraopet,")..
+  THE AGE OF THE MAHA'BHA'RAT WAR[^2]..

+[^2]: "Reproduced verbatim from the booklet, entitled the Age of the Maha- bharat War, by Mr. N. Jagannadha Rao, Vakil of Narasaraopet,"

 The Maha'bha'rata definitely says that the War began with Bhishma as the commander-in-chief of the Kauravas and Dhrishtadyumma, the King of Pancha'la as the commander-in- chief of the Pa'ndavas.
 Bhishma, the field martial or comman der-in-chief of the Kauravas received a mortal wound on the evening of the tenth day of the battle, and retired from the battle field.
 He was placed on a bed of arrows in which condition he lived for 58 nights afterwards, waiting, for the arrival of Uttara'yana or Winter Solstice to cast off bis mortal body.
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_